MR-Addict/mdbook-embedify/docs/src/more-apps.md

 ></iframe>
 ```

-The placeholder syntax is similar to a **function call** in programming languages.
+The placeholder syntax is similar to a **function call** in programming languages, which is the combination of function `name` and `argument` wrapped by `{%` and `%}`.

+**Function name**

-Which `raw` means the value will not be changed.
-Now the preprocessor supports two functions, `raw` and `markdown`. `markdown` call will treat the value as markdown content and render it to be html.
-This call is used in `footer` and `announcement-banner` apps.
-And inner value will be the `key`, if the key has a `default` value, we put an equal sign and the default value after the key.
+The preprocessor reconginzes two function names, `raw` and `markdown`.
+Which `raw` will keep inner value as it is, `markdown` will treat the inner value as markdown content and render it to be html.

+**Function argument**

+The inner value is key follwed by a default value in the form of `key=default_value`.
+If the key is not provided, the default value will be used.

+So `raw(id)` means the placeholder will be replaced by the value of `id` key and id is not optional because it doesn't have a default value.

+`raw(loading=lazy)` means the placeholder will be replaced by the value of `loading` key.
+If user doesn't provide the value, the default value `lazy` will be used.
+And means loading is optional.

 ## Build the project